You have arrived on time.

 On average it takes around 2-3 months.

 But you can rest assured, because we do finish every case we start, and whenever there will be any news regarding your compensation claim we will let you know by sending you an e-mail.

 Because there are no strict regulations regarding that.

-Because no one has told airlines how quickly they should respond to such a claim.
+Because no one has told airlines how quickly they should respond to such claims.
 So, yes, it may take a while.
-Depending on what time of year it is, which airline it is and, of course, the number of other people contacting the airline at the same time.
+Depending on the time of the year, airline and the number of other people contacting the airline at the same time.

 Speaking of the factors we can control, to achieve the best and fastest results at Refundor we use computer system that allows us to automate one big part of the process.
-Meaning that your claim can be sent to the airline much faster than if the whole process would be done by a human.
+Meaning that your claim can be processed much faster than if the whole process would be done by a human.